Click here to access a written transcript of this episode.

-Back when I first started my business I was more of a “typical” personal trainer.
-My focus was on helping my clients to lose weight and change their bodies because I didn’t yet know about concepts like Health At Every Size, diet culture, healthism, etc.
+Back when I first started my business, I was more of a “typical” personal trainer and nutrition coach.
+I was expected to focus on helping clients change their bodies, and I didn’t yet know about concepts like Health At Every Size©, diet culture, healthism, etc.

-Since then, I’ve changed my tune.
-And one thing that has stuck out to me is that health and wellness look different on everybody.
-But we live in a culture where health and wellness are expected to look one way for everyone, and most people can’t fit that very limited mold.
+Since then, I’ve realized that health and wellness look different on everybody (and every body).
+But we live in a culture where health and wellness are expected to look one way for everyone, even though most people can’t fit themselves into that very limited mold.

 “To a certain extent, we get the body and the brain that we get.”

-This view of health also ignores the systemic reasons why people can’t reach peak health and wellness.
-It’s estimated that we only have about 25% control over our health outcomes, and the rest comes down to other factors (including genetics, the zip code you grow up in, chronic stress, etc.).
+This view of health also ignores the systemic reasons why people can’t achieve higher levels of health and wellness.
+It’s estimated that we only have at most about 25% control over our health outcomes, and the rest comes down to factors we can’t do anything about (including genetics, the zip code you grow up in, chronic stress, etc.).

 Even for those who have access to things that can help promote health, if they choose not to prioritize health and wellness, that decision is looked down upon.
 We do not like people to be autonomous beings when it comes to making their own choices about their health and wellness.